YOU ARE IN: SAGA III — THE ARCHITECTURE

 What the religious record preserved about cognitive freedom — and why it has never mattered more

 The question: across 3,500 years of recorded wisdom, what structural features allow a framework to remain genuinely liberating rather than becoming an instrument of cognitive capture?
-Seven papers.
+Eight papers.
 Every major tradition.
-One answer.
+One answer — and its translation into policy.

 The mechanisms of cognitive capture are ancient.
 The idol mechanism, the extraction of time, the laundering of authority, the manufacture of desire, the suppression of examination, the denial of direct encounter — every tradition in the historical record has faced all of them.
 Every tradition has developed structural protections against them.
 The protections converge.